 - Not caused by poor hygiene

-Why PPP Are Often First Noticed After Puberty
+Why Are PPP Often First Noticed During Puberty?

 - Skin and tissue become more defined